-A relevant 200-level course offered either in the Gender Studies Minor, HD, WP or IJ majors.
+Introduction to Gender Studies and a relevant 200-level course offered either in the Gender Studies Minor, CHS, WP, IJ or GPH Majors.

 This course is a systematic examination of current scholarly debates about vulnerability and care, using gender as analytic lens.
-Gender is approached from different perspectives ranging from feminism to ecofeminism, from post-structuralist to post-humanist thinkers.
-The aim is to engage in these scholarly debates in connection to concrete case-studies and the ethical dilemmas derived from them.
+Against the dominant liberal premise of individual autonomy, this course explores the fundamental inter-dependence and eco-dependence character of sociality and individuality.
+Gender is approached from different perspectives ranging from feminism to ecofeminism, including post-structuralist and post-humanist thinkers.
+The aim of the course is to engage in these scholarly debates in connection to concrete case-studies and the ethical dilemmas derived from them.

 Explore and understand the relationship between gender and the embodiment of vulnerability and care.